MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/GooglePay-Express-Checkout.md

 3. Click **Ok** to create the fragment.

-4. In the module tree, select the 'Default Container' module (showing under the pre-labeled root node named per the fragment name given in the step above. (example: 'Checkout express').
+4. In the module tree, select the 'Default Container' module (showing under the pre-labeled root node as the fragment name entered in the step above. (example: 'Checkout express').

 5. In the Properties section, update the Header to a heading you want to display for the express checkout section in your site (Example: Express Checkout)